mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 {% endhighlight %}

 At first glance, this isn't too complicated.
-We have two constructors, one that takes a `std::initializer_list`, so any braced-init-list, and another with default arguments taking an `int`.
+We have two constructors, one that takes a `std::initializer_list<int>` and another with default arguments taking an `int`.
 Before you look below at the output, try to figure out what will be value for each `i`.

 Thought about it...?
 Let's see what we get.